DOI10.47051/AVUF1566

 Spanish common names: Hojarito grande, geco grande de pestañas.

 Recognition: ♂♂ 10.2 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=4.6 cm. ♀♀ 12.6 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=5.6 cm..
-Dwarf geckos differ from other lizards based on their small size, lack of moveable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.1,2 The Greater Dwarf-Gecko (Lepidoblepharis grandis) differs from other members of its genus occurring in the Ecuadorian Chocó rainforest by being larger in body size and having sub-equal (mostly homogenous) conical dorsal scales.3,4 Two similar species are L. conolepis and L. ruthveni.
-The former occurs above the elevation range of L. grandis and has the posterior margin of the mental scale M-shaped.3,5 Lepidoblepharis ruthveni occurs south of the known distribution of L. grandis and has conspicuously heterogenous dorsal scales: tiny granules interspersed with large conical scales.4 Males of L. grandis differ from females by having a concentration of holocrine secretory glands on the lower belly forming an obvious and unique silver escutcheon.3
+Dwarf geckos differ from other lizards based on their small size, lack of movable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.1,2 The Greater Dwarf-Gecko (Lepidoblepharis grandis) differs from other members of its genus occurring in the Ecuadorian Chocó rainforest by being larger in body size and having sub-equal (mostly homogeneous) conical dorsal scales.3,4 Two similar species are L. conolepis and L. ruthveni.
+The former occurs above the elevation range of L. grandis and has the posterior margin of the mental scale M-shaped.3,5 Lepidoblepharis ruthveni occurs south of the known distribution of L. grandis and has conspicuously heterogeneous dorsal scales: tiny granules interspersed with large conical scales.4 Males of L. grandis differ from females by having a concentration of holocrine secretory glands on the lower belly forming an obvious and unique silver escutcheon.3

 Figure showing variation among individuals of Lepidoblepharis grandis